 Assessment Rationale And Relationship

 The written examination assesses the extent to which factual information acquired from a range of sources has been assimilated and presented coherently.
-The assignments encourage students to develop observational and botanical skills relevant to grassland plants, to research using web-based and other methods, factors affecting grassland management and to interpret the information in a way that is relevant in practice.
+The assignment encourages students to develop observational and botanical skills relevant to grassland plants.

 Study abroad students may request a take-away exam paper to be returned via NESS.